-- Headache
+- Leakage of cerebrospinal fluid (CSF) into the tissues in your back, which can cause headache

 - Back pain or pain where the needle is inserted in the back

 - Decreased blood pressure

+- CSF leak

 - Infection

 - Fever

 - Nerve injury (very rare)

 - Bleeding

 - Allergic reaction to medication used to numb the area where the spinal tap will be done.

 - Allergic reaction to the substance (such as iodine) that is used to clean the area of the spinal tap to prevent infection could include itching, hives, swelling, shortness of breath, difficulty breathing, changes in blood pressure and heart rhythm, loss of consciousness, or in a rare case, death.